Nima-Khodabandelou/Notes/notes.md

  reusable software component

- encapsulates many objects into one in order to access it from multiple places.
+ encapsulates many objs into one in order to access it from multiple places.

  easy maintenance.